 Petroleum systems modeling (PSM) is a vital component of exploration risk assessment—from basin to prospect.
 It can be applied during all stages of exploration, from frontier basins with no well control, to well-explored areas and charge assessments of single prospects or fields.
 The 3D petroleum systems model includes all the key elements of geological risk in exploration (trap, reservoir, charge, seal, and timing of hydrocarbon generation, migration, and loss) and enables rigorous risk analyses.
 Even in more mature fields, charge risk on a prospect scale is an essential component of a fully integrated risk assessment.

-New insights can be gained through the utilization of the secure, cloud-based environment as increased accessibility and flexibility to more science in the PetroMod software is automatically and instantly at your fingertips.
+New insights can be gained through the utilization of the secure, cloud-based environment because increased flexibility and accessibility to more science in the VISAGE simulator is automatically and instantly at your fingertips.